 - Identifying grades or levels

-- Designing a core competency framework based on group values
+- Designing a core competency framework based on your organisations values

 - Exploring rating scales and their suitability for your organisation